IrascibleBasil/pharis-mod-list/finishingUp.md

 - Reproduce the bug
 - If it's a misplaced object (floaters, z-fighting, etc), use the `ori` command on the object and take a screenshot

-Only after doing these steps should you report a bug to the mod author (in the *BUGS* section, not *POSTS*).
+Only after doing these steps should you report a bug to the mod author (in the *BUGS* section, not *POSTS*) with any screenshots included and a detailed explanation of what the issue is, remember the mod author has to be able to reproduce it or find the issue in-game or they can't fix it.

 ----